comet-ml/kangas/notebooks/DataGrid-Getting Started.md

 1. Is this a balanced dataset?
 2. What is the average fitness for dogs?
 For ducks?
 Which is doing better?

+---

+> This is a Jupyter Notebook example using Kangas.
+You can open and run it in <a href="https://colab.research.google.com/github/comet-ml/kangas/blob/main/notebooks/DataGrid-Getting%20Started.ipynb">Google's Colab</a>.
+If you appreciate this project, give us a star!